Updated: Sep 11, 2022

-So how can this all be fixed.
-Pondering over the recommendations made by the committee, to me an ideal change would bring SIL improvements that not only support participant needs and it must as it is what NDIS is all about; but a good futureproof system will also give some consideration to support new and existing service providers to adapt to the SIL market and manage vacancy well.
+So how can this all be fixed?
+Pondering over the recommendations made by the committee, to me an ideal fix would not just focus on participant needs (while it is most important after all) but at the same time a good futureproof system will also give some consideration to support new and existing service providers to adapt to the SIL market and especially managing the vacancy side of things.

-I am hopeful that some recommendation made by committee such as having a register of vacancy and setting up a specialist team under NDIA for vacancy management, may provide some assistance to providers in the management of SIL vacancy and an answer towards some of the financial difficulties faced by provider.
+I am hopeful that the recommendation made by committee such as having a register of vacancy and setting up a specialist team under NDIA for vacancy management, may provide some assistance to providers in the management of SIL vacancy and an answer towards some of the financial difficulties faced by provider.

 HOW – Highlights of recommendations/suggestions